wp-plugins/customericare-livechat/readme.txt

 Of course.
 Just comment on the support thread.

+= Is CustomerICare a new company? =

+We started in 2012 so we know the business quite well.

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.